-INTRODUCTION
+1. INTRODUCTION

-- 1. This statement of insolvency practice is one of a series issued by the Council of the Society with a view to harmonising the approach of members to questions of insolvency practice.
-It should be read in conjunction with the Explanatory Foreword to the Statements of Insolvency Practice and Insolvency Technical Reminders issued in June 1996.
-The statement has been prepared for the sole use of members in dealing with administrative receiverships in England and Wales.
-Members are reminded that SPI Statements of Insolvency Practice are for the purpose of guidance only and may not be relied upon as definitive statements.
-No liability attaches to the Council or anyone involved in the preparation or publication of Statements of Insolvency Practice.
-This statement applies to England and Wales only. - 2.
-This statement has been prepared to summarise what is considered to be the best practice in circumstances where administrative receivers are approached by liquidators or directors seeking access to or custody of a company's books and records.
-The best practice is considered below both with regard to company records maintained prior to the appointment of an administrative receiver and with regard to those records prepared after the administrative receiver's appointment.
+- 1.1.
+This statement of Insolvency Practice is to be read in conjunction with the Explanatory Foreword - 1.2.
+This statement has been prepared to summarise what is considered to be the best practice in circumstances where receivers are approached by liquidators or directors seeking access to or custody of a company's books and records.
+The best practice is considered below both with regard to company records maintained prior to the appointment of a receiver and with regard to those records prepared after the receiver's appointment.

-COMPANY RECORDS MAINTAINED PRIOR TO APPOINTMENT OF AN ADMINISTRATIVE RECEIVER
+2. COMPANY RECORDS MAINTAINED PRIOR TO APPOINTMENT OF A RECEIVER

-- 3. The records which a company maintains prior to the appointment of an administrative receiver may be classified under two main headings. - 4.
+- 2.1.
+The records which a company maintains prior to the appointment of a receiver may be classified under two main headings. - 2.2.
 The first comprises the non-accounting records which the directors are required to maintain by the Companies Act 1985 (as amended) (the statutory records).
-These consist of various registers (eg of members) and minute books (eg of directors' meetings). - 5.
-The second category of records maintained by a company prior to the appointment of an administrative receiver includes accounting records required by statute and all other non-statutory records of the company
+These consist of various registers (eg of members) and minute books (e.g. of directors' meetings). - 2.3.
+The second category of records maintained by a company prior to the appointment of a receiver includes accounting records required by statute and all other non-statutory records of the company (statutory accounting and other non-statutory records).

-(statutory accounting and other non-statutory records).
-Taking each in turn:
+Taking each in turn:-